GooseBooze/GDclicker-master/TESTPLAN.md

 "
 This error occurs because the variable music_controller is trying to connect itself to a non existent node named Music.

-Or the error could be a visual bug or a button which have been wrongfully assigned a variable.
+Or

-Errors I have encountered while making this.
+errors I have encountered while making this.

 1. The amount of visual pointers would increase even when upgrading other buildings than the pointer itself.
   Fix: Assign a variable to the pointers to use instead of being created by the amount of clicks per second.